cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: arbuscular mycorrhizal fungi could not be fit on page.
+## Warning: decomposition could not be fit on page.
 It will not be plotted.
-Warning: tree layer could not be fit on page.
+Warning: chemical leaf composition could not be fit on page.
 It will not be
 ## plotted.
-Warning: wood parenchym could not be fit on page.
+Warning: competitive neighbourhood could not be fit on page.
 It will not be plotted.
+Warning: Gram-positive bacteria could not be fit on
+## page.
+It will not be plotted.
 Warning: wood perforation plates could not be fit on page.
-It will
-## not be plotted.
-Warning: wood rays could not be fit on page.
 It will not be plotted.
+Warning: cadmium at wavelength 214nm
+## could not be fit on page.
+It will not be plotted.
 Warning: cadmium at wavelength 228nm could not be fit on page.
-## It will not be plotted.
-Warning: cation exchange capacity could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: data management could not be fit
+## cation exchange capacity could not be fit on page.
-## on page.
 It will not be plotted.
+Warning: functional eveness could not be fit on page.
+It will not be
-Warning: digital data acquisition could not be fit on page.
+## plotted.
+Warning: intraspecific diversity could not be fit on page.
 It will not be plotted.
-Warning: diversity treatment
-## could not be fit on page.
+Warning: leaf physical resistance could not be fit on
+## page.
 It will not be plotted.
-Warning: experimental design could not be fit on page.
+Warning: microbial biomass could not be fit on page.
 It will not be plotted.
-Warning: functional
+Warning: phylogenetic diversity could not
-## eveness could not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: geomorphology could not be fit on page.
+Warning: rarefied diversity could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: secondary compounds
-## intraspecific diversity could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: response variable could not be fit on page.
-It will not be
-## plotted.
-Warning: secondary compounds could not be fit on page.
+Warning: species trait could not be fit on page.
 It will not be plotted.
-Warning: standard deviation could not be fit on page.
-It will
+Warning: standard
-## not be plotted.
-Warning: trait dissimilarity could not be fit on page.
+## deviation could not be fit on page.
 It will not be plotted.
-Warning: tree identifier could not be fit on page.
-It
-## will not be plotted.
-Warning: wood bending could not be fit on page.
-It will not be plotted.
 Warning: wood compression could not be fit on page.
-It
-## will not be plotted.
-Warning: wood stretching could not be fit on page.
 It will not be plotted.
-Warning: wood toughness could not be fit on page.
-It
+Warning: wood
-## will not be plotted.
-Warning: basal area increment could not be fit on page.
+## shearing could not be fit on page.
 It will not be plotted.
-Warning: BEF China projects could not be fit on
+Warning: wood shrinkage could not be fit on page.
-## page.
 It will not be plotted.
+Warning: wood
-Warning: branch water potential could not be fit on page.
+## toughness could not be fit on page.
 It will not be plotted.
-Warning: cavity nesting hymenoptera
-## could not be fit on page.
+Warning: aboveground biomass could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: coarse root density could not be fit on page.
+## aeromorphic organic layer could not be fit on page.
 It will not be plotted.
-Warning: community
-## weighted mean trait could not be fit on page.
-It will not be plotted.
-Warning: crown projection area could not be fit on page.
+Warning: BEF China projects could not be fit on page.
 It will not be
 ## plotted.
-Warning: ecosystem functioning could not be fit on page.
+Warning: cavity nesting hymenoptera could not be fit on page.
 It will not be plotted.
-Warning: experimental treatment could not be fit on page.
-## It will not be plotted.
-Warning: functional trait could not be fit on page.
+Warning: crown projection area could not be fit on
+## page.
 It will not be plotted.
-Warning: genetic autocorrelation could not be fit
+Warning: eco-physiologic traits could not be fit on page.
-## on page.
 It will not be plotted.
+Warning: flight interception could
-Warning: litter thickness could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: matching status could not be
-## fit on page.
+Warning: Flora of China could not be fit on page.
 It will not be plotted.
+Warning: genetic
-Warning: mineralization could not be fit on page.
+## autocorrelation could not be fit on page.
 It will not be plotted.
-Warning: multi-trophic interactions
-## could not be fit on page.
+Warning: growth rings could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: nitrogen cycling could not be fit on page.
+## land use history could not be fit on page.
 It will not be plotted.
-Warning: non-random
-## extinction could not be fit on page.
+Warning: leaf longevity could not be fit on page.
 It will not be plotted.
-Warning: parasitoids could not be fit on page.
-It will not be plotted.
 Warning:
-## phytophagous insects could not be fit on page.
+## matching status could not be fit on page.
 It will not be plotted.
-Warning: predators could not be fit on page.
+Warning: microrelief could not be fit on page.
 It will not be plotted.
 Warning:
-## research proposals could not be fit on page.
+## migration could not be fit on page.
 It will not be plotted.
-Warning: respiration could not be fit on page.
+Warning: mixed models could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: nitrogen
-## rooting depth could not be fit on page.
+## cycling could not be fit on page.
 It will not be plotted.
-Warning: runoff plots could not be fit on page.
+Warning: phylogenetic distinctness could not be fit on page.
 It will not be plotted.
-Warning:
-## seedling could not be fit on page.
+## Warning: phytophagous insects could not be fit on page.
 It will not be plotted.
-Warning: simpson diversity could not be fit on page.
+Warning: red mould could not be fit on page.
 It will not be plotted.
-Warning:
-## slope form could not be fit on page.
+## Warning: respiration could not be fit on page.
 It will not be plotted.
-Warning: social status could not be fit on page.
+Warning: rooting depth could not be fit on page.
 It will not be plotted.
-Warning:
-## specialization could not be fit on page.
+## Warning: shrub layer could not be fit on page.
 It will not be plotted.
-Warning: species identity variable could not be fit on page.
+Warning: simpson diversity could not be fit on page.
 It will not be plotted.
-## Warning: temperature could not be fit on page.
+## Warning: snag height could not be fit on page.
 It will not be plotted.
-Warning: topography could not be fit on page.
+Warning: specialization could not be fit on page.
 It will not be plotted.
-Warning:
-## trap nest could not be fit on page.
+## Warning: species identity variable could not be fit on page.
 It will not be plotted.
+Warning: temperature could not be fit on page.
+It will not be
+## plotted.
 Warning: vegetation stratum could not be fit on page.
 It will not be plotted.
-Warning:
-## water content could not be fit on page.
+Warning: water content could not be fit on page.
+It will not
+## be plotted.
+Warning: wood ground tissue could not be fit on page.
 It will not be plotted.
+Warning: wood mechanics could not be fit on page.
+It will
-Warning: Weibull distribution could not be fit on page.
+## not be plotted.
+Warning: wood porosity could not be fit on page.
 It will not be plotted.
-## Warning: wood ground tissue could not be fit on page.
-It will not be plotted.
-Warning: wood mechanics could not be fit on page.
-It will not be
-## plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)